• Home

 Front-end side

 Front-end side is comparatively simple.
-App component rendered the
+App component rendered the component if no access token.
+And it renders component if there is the access token.

 class App extends React.Component {